SCK22/helper_functions_sck/README.md

 Do you work on data analysis and model building projects on a daily basis?

-Did you notice the number of lines of code that are duplicated acorss your analyses?
+Did you notice the number of lines of code that are duplicated across your analyses?

 ### This is a collection of functions that be used for analysis and model building.
 It follows the convention of creating an object instance of the class HelperFunctionsML, upon which we can apply a set of functions/actions.
 Every action on the dataset is applied `inplace` , i.e the changed/updated dataset is updated and this new dataset is used for the next function call that is applied.